The Awardees of 2018 SEAMEO-Japan ESD Award

-- Saving energy/energy conservation is emphasized and incorporated into school policies, management plans, and teaching and learning programmes within the school.
+- Promotion of local wisdom for environmental conservation is emphasized and incorporated into school policies, management plans, and teaching and learning programmes within the school.

-- The school has demonstrated the use of participatory processes – involving students, teachers, parents, community stakeholders and partners – in planning and implementing the programme.
+- The school has demonstrated the use of participatory processes – involving students, teachers, parents, communities’ stakeholders and partners – in planning and implementing the programmes.

-- Appropriate and effective methods and resources are used to implement the programme.
+- Appropriate and effective methods and resources are used to implement the programmes.

-- Monitoring and evaluation mechanisms or processes are systematically identified to the immediate and long-term outcomes of the programme.
+- Monitoring and evaluation mechanisms or processes are identified to ensure the immediate and long-term outcomes of the programmes.

 2. Innovation and Creativity

-- The school’s programme has demonstrated innovative practices in “Saving Energy”.
+- The school’s programme has demonstrated innovative practices in promoting local wisdom for environmental conservation.

-- The school has demonstrated innovative ideas for utilizing available resources.
+- The school has demonstrated innovative ideas for utilising available resources.